rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 # Request for stabilization

 Once an unstable feature has been well-tested with no outstanding concern, anyone may push for its stabilization.
 It involves the following steps.

 - Documentation PRs
 - Write a stabilization report
 - FCP
 - Stabilization PR

 ## Documentation PRs

-    Prepare PRs to update documentations involing this new feature.
-    You need to submit PRs for  repositories The Reference, The Book and Rust by Example.
+If any documentation for this feature exists, it should be in the `Unstable Book`, located at `src/doc/unstable-book`.
+If it exists, the page for the feature gate should be removed.

+If there was documentation there, integrating it into the existing documentation is needed.

+If there wasn't documentation there, it needs to be added.

+Places that may need updated documentation:

+    [The Reference]: This must be updated, in full detail.
+    [The Book]: This may or may not need updating, depends.
+    If you're not sure, please open an issue on this repository and it can be discussed.
+    standard library documentation: As needed.
+Language features often don't need this, but if it's a feature that changes how good examples are written, such as when `?` was added to the language, updating examples is important.
+    [Rust by Example]: As needed.

-    Maintainers of these repositories will keep these PRs open until the whole stabilization process has completed.
+Prepare PRs to update documentations invovling this new feature for  repositories mentioned above.Maintainers of these repositories will keep these PRs open until the whole stabilization process has completed.
 Meanwhile, we can proceed to the next step.

 ## Write a stabilization report

 Find the tracking issue of the feature, and create a short stabilization report.
 Essentially this would be a brief summary of the feature plus some links to test cases showing it works as expected, along with a list of edge cases that came up and and were considered.
 This is a minimal "due diligence" that we do before stabilizing.

 The report should contain:

 - A summary, showing examples (e.g. code snippets) what is enabled by this feature.
 - Links to test cases in our test suite regarding this feature and describe the feature's behavior on encountering edge cases.
 - Links to the documentations (the PRs we have made in the previous steps).
 - Any other relevant information(Examples of such reports can be found in rust-lang/rust#44494 and rust-lang/rust#28237).

 ## FCP